archana070723/Nexus-Challenge/README.md

 Control parameters like plane selection, quantum circuit depth, kernel type, and number of clusters via the parameter grid defined in `selected_parameters`.

+## Result Analysis

+Find reults and its analysis in Nexus-Phase3_Submission.pdf